nam-sgn327/Project-01---IG-counter/README.md

 # Skills and learnings
-As a lifter I follow said "Slow is smooth and smooth is fast".
+1. As a lifter I follow said "Slow is smooth and smooth is fast".
 Don't try to brute force it, even though there are "only" about 80 rows and it seems managable.
 It's really not.
+- Once I thought about how I could structure my data, I used some lists to populate each column in `hookgrip_mostpopular_v2.ipynb` then pivot and group after rather than doing it beforehand in `hookgrip_mostpopular.ipynb` and then adding to a separate column.
+- I wasted so much time trying to figure out if I should pivot the data first (bad idea) or leave it in its raw form work before realising rawgraphs will pivot for me and won't accept data from 2 columns anyway

+2. I *really* got to learn how to use dictionaries and functions properly and actually thinking about how to structure the data.
+- From the start there was a CSV format that I could have downloaded and use to but I guess I wanted to make my life harder.
+On a more practical side I can't imagine how I would loop through each name in the mentions list if the file format was a csv

-I remembered how to used dictionary and explode functions, which was fun cause I felt like my brain was also about to explode with this project.
-I knew I had to use the apply method to get the formula to copy paste but it was hard and Python got angry at me.
+3. I learnt a new function `explode` from stack overflow, which was fun cause I felt like my brain was also about to explode with this project.
+- I knew I had to use the apply method to get the formula to copy paste but it was hard and Python got angry at me.
+Explode was pretty helpful for duplicating the names across multiple rows to conveniently group and pivot.

-Ended up using Excel to concat function and copy paste it back into Jupyter, like a sinner.
-This one was like API on steroids and once Soma hinted that I could restructure the data, it was a lot easier and could be coded in a lot fewer lines.
-I didn't think I would finish the project but here we are.
+4. In times of stress you go back to what you're used to.
+At one point I used Excel to concat my python code and copy paste it back into Jupyter, like a sinner.
+- This project was like API on steroids and once Soma hinted that I could restructure the data, it was a lot easier and could be coded in a lot fewer lines.

+5. I didn't think I would finish the project but here we are.
 Still looking forward to that code review though so I can figure out how to properly use regex functions to match instagram handles.